McQuitty-Broadcom/Zowe-DevOps-Kata/testing/step1.md

 For more information, visit www.zowe.org

+All the dependencies are preinstalled, primarily NodeJS and NPM.
-We need to install zowe, so run:
+Now we can install zowe, so run:
 `npm install @zowe/cli`{{execute}}
+This uses the public repo to get the Zowe CLI utility.

+To run Zowe CLI, as we didn't install this globally, we would have to run `npx zowe`{{execute}}.

-Now we need to make it easier to run.
-As we do not have global rights, add this line:
+To make it easier to run.
+Runt this:
 `alias zowe="npx zowe"`{{execute}}

 Without this, you would need to type `npx zowe` to run the command.
 We can now run `zowe`{{execute}}